Taxpayer Burden Reduction (TBR)

 - Simplified Method for Reporting Certain Stock Sales

 Simplified method will save paperwork burden by allowing certain investors to forgo the requirement of reporting details of their stock sales.
-Starting with tax year 2013, an investor who receives a Form 1099-B from their broker, with the correct basis and other key details of the sale or exchange, can generally combine certain transactions and report the totals on Schedule D, and skip reporting the transaction on Form 8949.
+Starting with tax year 2013, an investor who receives a Form 1099-B from their broker, with the correct basis and other key details of the sale or exchange, can generally combine certain transactions and report the totals on Schedule D, and skip reporting the transaction on Form 8949 (PDF).

 - Simplified Option for Claiming Home Office Deduction